ilovemanu/19fall-GQP/README.md

      Next go to your project folder and delete "node_modules" folder.
      After delete, next run 'npm install' in the command line Finally run 'ng serve'

-5. Start Elasticsearch.
-Run `elasticsearch` from the command line.

 6. Navigate to `http://localhost:4200/`.
 ![11.png](pics/11.png)